PySimpleGUI/PySimpleGUI/readme.md

 ![GetTextBox](https://user-images.githubusercontent.com/13696193/42592930-1ca1370a-8519-11e8-907e-ad73e9be7749.jpg)

 I was frustrated by having to deal with the dos prompt when I had a powerful Windows machine right in front of me.
 Why is it SO difficult to do even the simplest of input/output to a window in Python??

+With a simple GUI, it becomes practical to "associate" .py files with the python interpreter on Windows.
+Double click a py file and up pops a GUI window, a much more pleasant experience than opening a dos Window.

-Python itself doesn't have a simple solution... nor did the *many* GUI packages I tried.
+Python itself doesn't have a simple GUI solution... nor did the *many* GUI packages I tried.
 Most tried to do TOO MUCH, making it impossible for users to get started quickly.
 Others were just plain broken, requiring multiple files or other packages that were missing.

 The PySimpleGUI solution is focused on the ***developer***.
 How can the desired result be achieved in as little and as simple code as possible?
 This was the mantra used to create PySimpleGUI.